evothings/cordova-ble/introduction.md

-# Introduction to Bluetooth Low Energy programming with Cordova
+## Introduction to Bluetooth Low Energy

-This text assumes you're familiar with Cordova and its plugin architecture.

-## Bluetooth Low Energy

 Bluetooth is a short-range wireless communication system.
 It uses the 2.4-2.5 Ghz spectrum.